prashantsahu994/CRICKET-CHALLENGE-SPLINTERS/README.md

 Special note-

+###Original data set is Cricket challenge where all the data has been taken from various sources.

 1-For ODI series prediction there is not enough data to predict who is the winning team because austrailia has not visited to play in india's field much.

 2-India and Australia has played 7 times where india won 4 and Asutralia won 2, and these data has been taken after 2010.